wyattlovesgrapes/hyperfy/docs/ref/Collider.md

 A trigger will not collide with anything, and instead will trigger the `onTriggerEnter` and `onTriggerLeave` functions on the parent rigidbody.

+NOTE: Triggers are forced to act like convex shapes.
+This is a limitation in the physics engine.

 ### `collider.{...Node}`

 Inherits all [Node](/docs/ref/Node.md) properties